izikeros/blog/content/posts/posts/2022/2022-08-31-best-self-hosted-rss-feeds-2022.md

 >
 > *(source: Wikipedia)*

+> **Did you know?**
-> **Did you know?:** In 2000, at the age of 14, [Aaron Swartz](https://www.rollingstone.com/culture/culture-news/the-brilliant-life-and-tragic-death-of-aaron-swartz-177191/?sub_action=logged_in) co-authored RSS version 1.0, and shortly thereafter joined a working group at the World Wide Web Consortium to help develop common data formats used on the World Wide Web.
+> In 2000, at the age of 14, [Aaron Swartz](https://www.rollingstone.com/culture/culture-news/the-brilliant-life-and-tragic-death-of-aaron-swartz-177191/?sub_action=logged_in) co-authored RSS version 1.0, and shortly thereafter joined a working group at the World Wide Web Consortium to help develop common data formats used on the World Wide Web.

 <a id="actively-developed-and-popular-self-hosted-feed-readers"></a>